Testimony of Dr. Rita Colwell, Director

 Indeed, Mr. Chairman, the Nation's need for abundant talent in technologically critical employment sectors will require us to improve the educational performance of all students, leaving no child behind whose skills only wait to be discovered.
 The National Science Foundation has been preparing the ground for expected achievements through its K-12 science, mathematics, and technology (SMT) initiatives-each one seeking to make a contribution to student performance by strengthening key components of educational experience.

 NSF's Unique Role in Education

-The Foundation's educational effort is unique for a
+The Foundation's educational effort is unique for a number of reasons:

 - NSF is focused solely on improving Science, Math,

 - NSF is able to link the science and engineering